sbt/sbt-site/README.md

     site.nanocSupport()

+### Asciidoctor site generation ###

+The site plugin has direct support for building Asciidoctor projects locally.
+This assumes you have a asciidoctor project under the `src/asciidoctor` directory.
+To enable asciidoctor site generation, simply add the following to your `build.sbt` file:

+    site.asciidoctorSupport()

 ### Changing the source directory ###

 To change the source directory for static site files, use the `siteSourceDirectory` alias: